A ‘search engine organic listing’ refers to the natural or unpaid listing of a website on a search result page.

 - Links to and from external, relevant websites.

-A company will rank highly on Google when it has influence.
-Google not only looks at the website but the presence of the company across the whole of the internet.
+A company will rank highly on Google when it has influence across the internet known as off-page SEO.

-The more frequently the website is shared or linked to, the more authority the domain has.
+The more frequently the website is mentioned and linked to, the more authority the domain has.

-Simply put, Google recognises that your website offers users worthwhile content, and responds by ranking your website more highly.
+Simply put, Google recognises that your website offers worthwhile content and responds by ranking your website more highly.

-The more effort your brand makes in genuinely helping its customers, the better it will do on Google.
+The more effort a brand makes to genuinely help customers, the better it will do within search engine organic listings.